December 20, 2022

 Sure, you’ve big, lofty, exciting freelance goals.
 I love that!
-But write down one thing you’ll actually accomplish the first few months of the year that will help you move forward towards a writing career.
+But write down one thing you’ll actually accomplish the first few months of the year that will help you move forward toward a writing career.
 That could be enrolling in my freelance writing online course.
 It could be buying a freelance writing book and committing to reading a certain number of pages.
 It could be registering your domain name and dedicating two hours a week to starting your website.
 Set a goal you can achieve, write it on a piece of paper and post it where you’ll see it daily.
 You might set a goal to work on your freelance business for 15 minutes a day, five days a week.